Table of Contents

 They combine the beauty of various tail types with the practicality and health benefits of shorter fins, making them a popular choice among betta enthusiasts.
 Their sub-categories are;

-- Halfmoon plakat (HMPK)
+i.
+Halfmoon plakat (HMPK)

-- Crowntail plakat (CTPK)
+ii.
+Crowntail plakat (CTPK)

 2. Spade Tail betta

 The defining feature of spade tail betta is their tail which is broad at the base and tapers to a rounded point, similar to the spade symbol (♠).
 The tail is usually symmetrical and balanced, showcasing an appealing look.
 These bettas have also well-proportioned dorsal, anal, and pectoral fins.
-With proper care and attention, it could be a good addition to your aquarium.
+With proper care and attention, it can be a good addition to your aquarium.

 Types of Betta Fish Based on Color